What are Progressive Web Apps?

-Native applications, are known for being incredibly rich and reliable.
+Platform-specific applications are known for being incredibly rich and reliable.
 They're ever-present, on home screens, docks, and taskbars.
 They work regardless of network connection.
 They launch in their own standalone experience.
-They can read and write files from the local file system, access hardware connected via USB, serial or bluetooth, and even interact with data stored on your device, like contacts and calendar events.
-In native applications, you can do things like take pictures, see playing songs listed on the home screen, or control song playback while in another app.
-Native applications feel like part of the device they run on.
+They can read and write files from the local file system, access hardware connected via USB, serial port, or bluetooth, and even interact with data stored on your device, such as contacts and calendar events.
+In these applications, you can do things such as take pictures, see playing songs listed on the home screen, or control song playback while in another app.
+Platform-specific applications feel like part of the device they run on.

-If you think about native apps and web apps in terms of capabilities and reach, native apps represent the best of capabilities whereas web apps represent the best of reach.
+If you think about platform-specific apps and web apps in terms of capabilities and reach, platform-specific apps represent the best of capabilities whereas web apps represent the best of reach.
 So where do Progressive Web Apps fit in?

-Progressive Web Apps (PWA) are built and enhanced with modern APIs to deliver native-like capabilities, reliability, and installability while reaching anyone, anywhere, on any device with a single codebase.
+Progressive Web Apps (PWA) are built and enhanced with modern APIs to deliver enhanced capabilities, reliability, and installability while reaching anyone, anywhere, on any device with a single codebase.

-Progressive Web Apps are web applications that have been designed so they are capable, reliable, and installable.
-These three pillars transform them into an experience that feels like a native application.
+Progressive Web Apps are web applications that have been designed to be capable, reliable, and installable.
+These three pillars transform them into an experience that feels like a platform-specific application.

 A reliable Progressive Web App feels fast and dependable regardless of the network.

-Users love apps that respond to interaction in the blink of an eye, and an experience they can depend on.
+Users deserve apps that respond to interaction in the blink of an eye, and an experience they can depend on.

 Installed Progressive Web Apps run in a standalone window instead of a browser tab.
 They're launchable from on the user's home screen, dock, taskbar, or shelf.
 It's possible to search for them on a device and jump between them with the app switcher, making them feel like part of the device they're installed on.